cyclejs-community/component-combinators/README.md

 ]]);
 ```

-The `Footer` component itself is broken down as follows :
+The `Footer` component itself is broken down as follows:

 ```javascript
 function FooterContainer(sources, settings) {